mirage/mirage-www/tmpl/wiki/xen-on-cubieboard2.md

 Note: we're going to make a fairly big VM, as we'll be using it as a build machine soon.

-Mount it and install an OS (e.g. Ubuntu 13.10 here):
+Mount it and install an OS (e.g. Ubuntu 14.04 here):

     mount /dev/vg0/linux-guest-1 /mnt
-    debootstrap --arch armhf saucy /mnt
+    debootstrap --arch armhf trusty /mnt
     chroot /mnt
     passwd